apache/airflow/docs/howto/operator/jdbc.rst

       pip install jaydebeapy

   * Install a JVM.
-  * Have the JDBC driver for your databse installed.
+  * Have the JDBC driver for your database installed.

 Templating
 ----------